Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Client to Group based on Registered Domains

-The hook assigns clients to groups based on the number of active domains (`Active`, `Grace` and `Redemption` status) in their accounts.
-This is particularly for [Domain Pricing slabs](https://docs.whmcs.com/Client_Groups#Domain_Pricing_Slabs).
+The hook assigns clients to groups based on the number of active domains in their accounts (`Active`, `Grace` and `Redemption`).
+This is particularly useful for [Domain Pricing slabs](https://docs.whmcs.com/Client_Groups#Domain_Pricing_Slabs).
 Let's take this code as example.

 ```
 $groups['1'] = '10';